DeathWrench/Majora-s-Mask-N64-OST-to-3DS/README.md

 # About
-#### The 3DS version of Majora's Mask has terrible amounts of reverb; compared to the original soundtrack a lot of the songs just sound wrong.
+#### The 3DS version of Majora's Mask has terrible amounts of reverb; compared to the original soundtrack, a lot of the songs just sound wrong.
 I set out to fix this by replacing the 3DS OST with N64 rips.
 #### This also works with [Project Restoration](https://github.com/leoetlino/project-restoration)

 # Installation